Suzuki Carry: Eighth generation (DA71/DB71/DA81/DA41/DB41/DA51/DB51; 1985)

-The eighth generation Carry (and second generation Every) appeared in March 1985.
+The eighth generation Carry appeared in March 1985.
 It was modernized and the range again expanded, with a more powerful fuel injected engine available on top.
 The chassis codes became quite confusing, with DA/DB71 used for the F5A engined model (DB signifying four-wheel drive) and DA81 for the two-stroke truck which remained available until the Carry underwent a facelift in July 1986.
 T, B, and V suffixes were used to denote trucks, trucks with tip decks, and vans.
 Beginning in late 1987, a 52 PS turbocharged engine was available in the Every, while the Carry truck received a three-valve, supercharged version of the F5A engine with 48 PS.
 There was also a short-lived nine-valve version with 32 PS available for better equipped versions of the Every; the regular six-valve version had to make do with 30 PS.
 In May 1989 the more modern multi-valve F5B engine entered the lineup; it received the DA/DB41 chassis code and replaced most of the F5A engines.
 This new engine also became available in the badge-engineered Autozam Scrum, sold by Mazda (DG/DH41).